 Stories and profiles for alt-weeklies and glossy magazines, from local news to national publications.

 I've written about heavy metal cats and talked with Garth Brooks about progressive politics in country music.
-I've asked "This American Life" creator Ira Glass what he thinks of Donald Trump.
 I once spent two months researching a story about energy drinks.
-In 2016, I was awarded First Place in Feature Writing by the North Carolina Press Association for a story about a really tiny neighborhood.
-Here are a few of my favorite stories.
+In 2016, I was awarded first place in Feature Writing for a short story about a really tiny neighborhood.
+Here are a few of my favorites.

 A breezy April evening promises favorable weather for opening night at Wake County Speedway.
 As dusk settles, drivers run practice laps, wriggling side to side to warm the ties.
 They're all getting ready to race on one of the shortest, fastest, most intense tracks there is—a quarter-mile, banked oval just outside of the city.